planariangames/mettlecore/METTLE_Core_SRD_Characters.md

 ### <span class="smallcaps">Nature</span>

 Sheer force of personality.
+Most Social and Combat Checks default to this pool, both merely expressions of the fire that burns within their heart.
+Characters are more complex than this, so view the Descriptor for NATURE as only the tip of their personal iceberg.
-A high pool can drastically alter the effect of a Descriptor!
-For example, the mysterious stranger and the cranky teenager may both be *Sullen*, but only one of them makes it look good.
+A high pool can drastically alter the effect of this Descriptor!
+The masked vigilante and the cranky teenager may both be Sullen, but only one of them makes it look good.
-Social Checks default to this pool, as do Rallies and Rattles in combat.
-Characters are more complex than this, so view the Descriptor for <span class="smallcaps">Nature</span> as only the tip of their personal iceberg.

 **<u>Example Descriptors:</u>** *Sullen, earnest, mellow, intense,
 friendly, feisty, high self-esteem, manipulative, affable, strange,